 The risk assessment will not mean that you are not offered any payment method.
 If you are not in agreement with the payment methods offered, you can inform us of this in writing by letter or email at firstname.lastname@example.org.
 We will then check the decision again, taking your viewpoint into account.Legal basis:

-If you have given consent to the processing of your data as described above for the choice of payment methods, the legal basis is Article 6 (1) a GDPR (Consent).
-Otherwise, the legal basis is Article 6 (1) f GDPR, based on our legitimate interest in avoiding default risks.
+The legal basis for processing of your data is Article 6 (1) f GDPR, based on our legitimate interest in avoiding default risks.

 You have the right to withdraw consent to the collection of creditworthiness data for selection of the payment method.
 You can find more information under “Which data protection rights do I have?”